How to get rid of bad car interior odours

 Briefly – as I’ll cover this in another article – leather or fabric, your seats need a good clean every so often.
 If you can’t take the car to a valeter to have them done, there are lots of products out there to do the job yourself.
 If you have really dirty fabric seats though, and you’ve not got a wet & dry vacuum, I recommend using a detailer or valeter to do the job.

 How to get rid of more permanent bad odours in your car

 Bad smells or odours in a car can be easy or hard to shift.
 Sometimes, a thorough clean of the car will freshen things up, and there might not be a problem.
-If you’ve cleaned it and want something to keep the interior smelling nice, I’d recommend using a hanging air freshener like this or this, or a compressed air freshener spray like this one.
+If you’ve cleaned it and want something to keep the interior smelling nice, I’d recommend using a good quality air freshener.

 If you’re using a spray, take out the mats and spray those, spray the carpets they sit on, under the seats and in the boot/trunk.